ubi-legal-innovation-team/templates/README.md

 ## Default

-Get a minimal rails app ready to be deployed on Heroku with debugging gems and assets configuration.
+Get a minimal rails app ready to be deployed with debugging gems and assets configuration.

 ```git
 rails new \